Umami Pot

 US Customary - Metric

-• 2 Japanese or Persian cucumbers (If using Persian cucumbers, increase the quantity by about 1.5 times.)
+• 2 Japanese or Persian cucumbers (If using Persian cucumbers, increase the quantity by about 1.5 times, as they are smaller.)

 • 0.35 oz ginger